SteinarLaenen/starter-hugo-academic/content/publication/hierarchical_clustering/index.md

 abstract: This paper studies  efficient algorithms for constructing hierarchical clustering (HC) with respect to Dasgupta's cost function.
 For any input graph G with a clear cluster-structure, our presented algorithm runs in nearly-linear time in the input size of G, and returns an O(1)-approximate HC tree with respect to Dasgupta's cost function; hence both the runtime and approximation ratio are optimal up to some poly-logarithmic factors.
 We further compare the performance of our algorithm against the previous state-of-the-art on different datasets, and report the experimental results.

 # Summary.
 An optional shortened abstract.
-summary: 'We develop nearly optimal HC trees for well-clustered graphs with respect to Dasgupta's cost function'
+summary: 'We develop nearly optimal HC trees for well-clustered graphs with respect to Dasgupta's cost function.'

 tags: []